Missed Staging Date | Auto Enrolment | Aviva Business

 Late setting up your workplace pension scheme?

-It's a good idea to start preparing for auto enrolment before you need to set up your scheme, but we know that often this is easier said than done.
-If you've left auto enrolment to the last minute or missed your staging date/duties start date altogether, here's what to do to get back on track.
+It’s a good idea to start preparing for auto enrolment before you need to set up your scheme, but we know this is sometimes easier said than done.
+So if you’ve left auto enrolment to the last minute or missed your duties start date altogether, here’s what you should do.

-What to do if you’ve missed your staging date/duties start date
+What to do if you’ve missed your duties start date

 Set up your scheme as soon as possible

-Delays could result in escalating fines, and the longer you ignore auto enrolment, the more it may end up costing you.
+Delays could result in escalating fines.
+The longer you ignore auto enrolment, the more it could cost you.